AngelaMeow/angelameow.github.io/_posts/2025-7-14-Design-Internship-Mentorship.md

 - *Training material and resources*: We met monthly with my Design Team Leader to define what resources we needed and to make sure the interns could have all they needed to keep their training.
 IMG - My picture in Acklen.

-Additionally, I also collaborated in the interview process for the selection of designers.
-I learned from my peers on how to conduct pair designing sessions and how to create a good and appropriate environment when conducting the sessions.
+Additionally, I had also collaborate in the interview process for refining candidates lists for the Design Team.
+I learned from my peers how to conduct pair designing sessions, and how to create an appropriate environment when conducting the sessions.